Ryan-Daley/IR-Essays/README.md

 # IR-Essays
-A collection of IR essays from undergrad years.
+## A collection of IR essays from undergrad years.

+Idk how good they are, but chatgpt seemed to like them?